 Moving on!
 Like I said – or like Sheldon implied – I don’t handle change well.
 If you’ve read some of my other posts, you’ll know that punk music meant a lot to me when I was going through a difficult time, and it still does, today.
 So when it changes drastically, it also changes something I’ve believed in and held onto for most of my life.
 Hence the Sheldon-esque terror it brings me.

 However, I must say I was intrigued by the latest Paramore album.
-It’s called after laughter, and if you were a teenager in the late 2000s, you know who they are.
+It’s called After Laughter, and if you were a teenager in the late 2000s, you know who they are.
 But just in case you’ve been living under a rock: They were awesome!
-At least I thought so.

 2017 is going to be a very interesting year for them, since their new album is a long way away from ‘Misery Business’.
 Surprisingly, I’m quite comfortable with their new style.
 It sounds a bit 80’s, Electric-Xylophone, Death Cab For Cutie-ish.
-Aaaand even though that makes it sounds really bad, it’s really not.
+Aaaand even though that might make it sounds really bad, it’s really not.
 Well, at least not all of it is.
-First of all, it must be said that Hayley’s voice is still powerful as ever.
-She could sing anything and I’d listen to it on repeat for a year, secretly wishing I could hit notes like that.
+First of all, it must be said that Hayley’s voice is powerful as ever.
+That girl could sing anything and I’d listen to it on repeat for a year, secretly wishing I could hit notes like that.

 The lyrics are surprisingly okay, and in contrast with the happy-go-lucky sound of the album.
 It reminds me of Bastille’s ‘we write sad stories to happy tunes’ trademark.
-It works, most of the time.
+It works.

 I like the intro, it’s catchy.
 It’s fun.
 Good vocals!
 That chorus is catchy.
 If you listen to the lyrics, you get that nice contrast again.
 Happy/Sad.
 I just decided I like happy/sad songs.
 By this point, I do realise that I’m not supposed to look for punk rock elements from their past any more, but I guess that’s fine.